patrickdiligent/platform-compose/README.md

 		$ cd compose/sandbox
 		$ docker-compose up
 		```
-		And wait for the initialisation to complete (Wait for `"impexp.sdx.local     | Export completed successfully")` in the log.
+		And wait for the initialisation to complete (Wait for `"impexp.local     | Export completed successfully")` in the log.

 	1. Point the browser to `https://<FQDN>/am` for the AM admin UI - `amadmin`/`password`
 	1. Point the browser to `https://<FQDN>/admin` for the IDM admin ui - `amadmin`/`password`